The Life and Times of Patrociño Barela: Carving History from Wood

-The following comic was originally published by Hyperallergic in October 2023.
+The following feature was originally published by the Chicago Reader in February 2025.

 Winner of the 2020 Women’s Prose Prize, Red Hen Press (2022).